Labyrinthitis: Epidemiology

-Labyrinthitis affects approximately 35 million people per year (approximately 3.5 cases per 100,000 people).
-It typically occurs in those between 30 and 60 years of age, and there are no significant differences between male and female incidence rates.
+The prevalence of vestibular neuritis is approximately 3.5 cases per 100,000 people.
+It typically occurs in those aged 30 to 60 years, and there are no significant differences between male and female incidence rates.
 In 95% of cases, sufferers experience a single attack and fully recover.
 Vestibular rehabilitation showed a statistically significant increase in controlling symptoms over no intervention in people who have vestibular neuritis.